 Writing with Color is a blog dedicated to portraying racial and ethnic diversity in a beautiful, respectful manner.
 Do you have a diverse cast?
 You should.
 Are you a pasty caucasian like me?
 If you are, then you need to check this out, so you don’t write something stupid or offensive.

 Roll for Fantasy If you are a fantasy writer and want to conceptualize your world, check this site out.
 It’s fantastic!
 There are so many different tools you can use to design your own map.
-I created the basic outline of StellaVerum, added some terrain and geographical features, and then exported it to Microsoft PowerPoint to add names and labels.
+I created the basic outline, added some terrain and geographical features, and then exported it to Microsoft PowerPoint to add names and labels.

 Author and map extraordinaire Jessica Khoury creates some of the most intricately detailed, exquisite maps I’ve ever seen.
-Not only does she create gorgeous worlds, she’s what I would deem a renaissance woman, and has a book (via Scholastic) coming out in 2019.
+Not only does she create gorgeous worlds, she’s what I would deem a renaissance woman, and has numerous published books to her name.
 You can see her current work on Instagram.
-Now that I have a nice base map from Roll for Fantasy, I’ll be sending it to her soon.
-I can’t wait to see what she creates!

-MasterClass was a Christmas present from Hubs, and I love it!
-You can take classes from a variety of industry professionals for $180 per year, or pay a one-time fee of $90 per instructor (with lifetime access, which is what I have).
-I’ve taken classes with James Patterson, Shonda Rhimes, and my next class will be with R.L.
-Stine (I gorged on his books as a kid).
-Judy Blume also just got added to their list.
+MasterClass was a Christmas present, and I love it!
+You can take unlimited classes from a variety of industry professionals for $180 per year, or pay a one-time fee of $90 per instructor.
+I’ve taken classes with James Patterson, Shonda Rhimes, Dan Brown, R.L.
+Stine, Margaret Atwood, Judy Blume, David Baldacci, and Neil Gaiman.
 I think every writer, no matter what genre they write, has something to offer.
 You can always learn something new, and I make it a habit of doing so every day.

 Query Shark aka literary agent Janet Reid of New Leaf Literary is a must see BEFORE you start querying.
 Go through ALL of her posts.
 She breaks down the dos and don’ts, and you’ll soon realize why they call her the Query Shark.
 She’s the reason I started this website.
 Per one of her blogs, she says a fiction writer needs one.
 So, here I am.
-I just wished she represented fantasy titles.
 She’s clearly a badass, and I’m sure she’d be a hell of an agent.
 No doubt, she’s a shark for her authors too.
-Nothing gets past her.